Effect of the orientation of a single grain on the distribution of stress and strain in neighboring grains

-The magnitude and long-range spread of local stress changes significantly with continuing rotation.
-In terms of stress, red colored regions indicate hard grains which are not well aligned to the applied loadcase and blue colored regions soft orientations.
+The magnitude and long-range spread of local stress change significantly with continuing rotation.
+In terms of stress, red-colored regions indicate hard grains which are not well aligned to the applied loadcase and blue colored regions soft orientations.

 Grey color indicates that the orientation of the grain has no local effect on the stress distribution.

 The rotated grain is clearly visible by its soft orientation, while red stress lines are arranged close to grain boundaries at its neighbors.

 The rotated grain reaches better aligned orientations to the applied load and then the average stress drops to zero with ϕ1=90 degrees due to the symmetry of slip families in cubic crystals.